 - --attr-not-matches, --attr-ne Match any stanza containing ATTR != PATTERN.
-See --attr-matches for additional details. - -e, --enabled-only Keep only enabled stanzas.
+See --attr-matches for additional details. - --empty-stanzas Show only empty stanzas.
+This is incompatible with manyother attribute filter options. - -e, --enabled-only Keep only enabled stanzas.
 Any stanza containing disabled = 1 will be removed.
 The value of disabled is assumed to be false by default. - -d, --disabled-only Keep disabled stanzas only.
 The value of the disabled attribute is interpreted as a boolean.